World Rugby Handbook

 BYE-LAW 8.
 GENERAL ASSEMBLY

-A General Assembly of World Rugby shall be held biennially at a venue and on a date determined by the Council for the transaction of the following business:
+A General Assembly of World Rugby shall be held every two years at a venue and on a date determined by the Council for the transaction of the following business:

 (a) to consider and approve the minutes of the previous General Assembly;